Chemshirov/websocketBrowser/README.md

 	console.log(html)
 })
 ```
 Note: css selector is not required.
+Browser will wait for it if present.
+The awaiting limit is 30 seconds.